-2.3.5: Calculation of density/intensity of conservation and preservation land must follow the provisions of the Environmentally Sensitive Land Credit outlined in Policy 2.3.12.
+2.3.3: Calculation of density/intensity of conservation and preservation land must follow the provisions of the Environmentally Sensitive Land Density Calculation outlined in Policy 2.3.9.

-2.3.6: Calculating Floor Area Ratio
+2.3.4: Calculating Floor Area Ratio

-For the calculation of density, acreage dedicated to commercial, office, and industrial uses within the project boundary is excluded (except as allowed in the Innovation Corridor Mixed-Use-35 Future Land Use category).
+For the calculation of density, acreage used to calculate commercial, office, and industrial uses within the project boundary is excluded (except as allowed in the Innovation Corridor Mixed-Use-35 Future Land Use category).
 The following lands will be included when calculating gross residential density: planned but unconstructed roads and road rights-of-way, utility rights-of-way, public and private parks, sites for schools and churches, open space sites, and community facilities sites such as sewage treatment plants, community centers, well fields, utility substations, and drainage facility sites.

-For the calculation of floor area ratio (FAR), acreage dedicated to residential uses within the project boundary is excluded (except as allowed in the Innovation Corridor Mixed-Use-35 Future Land Use category).
-The following lands are included when calculating the gross floor area ratio: planned and unconstructed roads and road rights of-way, public and private parks and recreation sites, sites for schools and churches, open space sites and land uses, and public facilities such as sewage treatment plants, community centers, well fields, utility substations, and drainage facility sites.
+For the calculation of floor area ratio (FAR), acreage used to calculate residential uses within the project boundary is excluded (except as allowed in the Innovation Corridor Mixed-Use-35 Future Land Use category).
+The following lands are included when calculating the gross floor area ratio: planned and unconstructed roads and road rights ofway, public and private parks and recreation sites, sites for schools and churches, open space sites and land uses, and public facilities such as sewage treatment plants, community centers, well fields, utility substations, and drainage facility sites.
 Residential units located above office or commercial uses or that meet the commercial apartment definition in the Land Development Code may be calculated on the basis of Floor Area Ratio.

-DENSITY BONUSES
+DENSITY AND INTENSITY BONUSES

-2.3.7: Bonuses Not Applicable in Coastal High Hazard Area
+2.3.5: Alternative Calculations and Bonuses

-Density bonuses outlined in the Future Land Use Section shall not be applicable to properties within the Coastal High Hazard Area.
+Density bonuses outlined in the Comprehensive Plan shall not be applicable to properties within the Coastal High Hazard Area.